aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/create-compound-curve-geometry/_index.md

 using System.Threading.Tasks;
 ```

-## Step‑by‑Step Guide to Create Compound Curve Geometry
+## How to write curved lines using Aspose.GIS?
+The process involves setting an output directory, creating a `VectorLayer`, building a `CompoundCurve` by appending `LineString` and `CircularString` parts, assigning the geometry to a `Feature`, and finally adding the feature to the layer.
+The `using` block ensures resources are released and the Shapefile is written correctly.

-### Step 1: Define the Output Path
+### Step 1: define the output path
-First, tell the library where to write the result.
-Replace the placeholder with a real folder on your machine.
+Replace the placeholder path with a folder that exists on your machine.

 ```csharp
 string path = "Your Document Directory" + "CreateCompoundCurve_out.shp";
 ```

-### Step 2: Create a Vector Layer
+### Step 2: create a vector layer
-A `VectorLayer` acts as a container for spatial features.
-All geometry work happens inside this `using` block, which also guarantees that resources are released properly.
+A **vector layer** stores spatial features.

+**Definition anchor:** `VectorLayer` represents a container for features of a single geometry type and manages reading/writing of GIS files.

 ```csharp
 using (VectorLayer layer = VectorLayer.Create(path, Drivers.Shapefile))